Premises Liability Accident Lawyer in Ocala, Florida

 You Must Have Evidence in a Premises Liability Case

 The key thing that helps you carry your burden of proof is evidence.
-You must show what the property owner did and knew.
+You must show what the property owner knew, or should have reasonably known, about the hazard and took steps to fix the problem or warn others of the danger.
 Often, you need to come in after the fact and put your case together.
 It is hard to gather evidence at the time of your injury because you are hurt.
 The chances are that you are reading this in the days after you have suffered an injury.
 These are critical days because evidence can prove your claim, but it will disappear fast if you do not take quick steps to obtain it.
 However, you are not in any position to do this yourself.

 It is your attorney that will gather the evidence that can prove that the defendant was liable.